-Denver Parks and Recreation is constantly working to improve the over 100 miles of trails in the parks system.
+Denver Parks and Recreation (DPR) is constantly working to improve the 100+ miles of trails in the city's park system.
 When doing improvements there may be temporary detours due to construction.
-We are committed to providing the safest detours available for the shortest amount of time necessary in order to minimize impacts to users.
-For additional information related to current or planned detours, please refer to the project list below.
-(Under Construction, Available Soon)
+DPR is committed to providing the safest detours available for the shortest amount of time necessary to minimize impacts to users.

 Although we make every attempt to keep the public informed about the status of our multi-use trails, there are times when they must be closed immediately and may not be noted on this page.
 Please be aware of unforeseen conditions due to weather or other unexpected events and be prepared to use alternate routes if necessary.

 As of January 2020: The Cherry Creek Trail at Monaco Parkway is closed until further notice due to flooding as the result of a beaver dam.
 Short-term flood mitigation strategies have been evaluated and determined to have too great an impact on the beaver lodge and family at this time.

 Discussions with the Mile High Flood Control District on a permanent long-term solution have begun.
 The goal is to improve trail design and the ability for wildlife and trail users to coexist in this area which is low-lying, making it both prone to flooding and an attractive habitat to beavers.

 In the meantime, trail users should exit at Monaco and use the crosswalk at Cherry Creek Dr. N. Apologies for the inconvenience and thanks for your patience as we work to resolve this issue as quickly as possible.

 Beginning July/August 2019: Concrete Express will begin construction of the Cherry Creek Corridor Improvements Project.
 Work will occur in and along Cherry Creek and is anticipated to last approx. 2 years.